lpic2book/src/docs/lpic2.200.1.md

 ##  free

-The `free` command shows a current overview of the total amount of both physical and virtual memory of a system, as well as the amount of free memory, memory in use and buffers used by the kernel. memoryphysical memoryvirtual
+The `free` command displays a current overview of the total amount of both physical and swap memory on a system, as well as the amount of free memory, memory in use and buffers used by the kernel.

 The fourth column, called *shared* has been obsolete but is now used to display the memory used for tmpfs (shmem in /proc/meminfo)